 The man who discovered the electron

 So this page will not be so boring :)

 His findings were presented in 1874, and qualified "interesting" by his fellow scientists.
-Soon others closed in to his theory, which should be no surprise, because many things could be explained a lot better.
+Soon others closed in to his theory, which should be no surprise, because many things could be explained a lot better with his theory.

-As this kicked aside some other views on it, and as there was no practical application, for 25 years nothing happened.
+As this kicked aside some other views on it, and as there was no practical application, for 25 years it was not regarded important. .

 More experiments by others